-Your upper legs consist of two opposing muscle groups -- hamstrings and quadriceps, or "quads."
-Together they move your knee and hip joints and stabilize your knee; but your hamstrings tend to be weaker than your quads.
-Strength exercises for your hamstrings can improve your hamstring strength and lower your risk of injury.
+Your upper legs consist of two opposing muscle groups: hamstrings (sometimes jokingly referred to as "hammies") and quadriceps, or "quads."
+Together they move your knee and hip joints and stabilize your knee.
+However, your hamstrings tend to be weaker than your quads, a situation that increases your risk of injury.

 Anatomy of Quadriceps and Hamstrings

 The quadriceps and hamstrings are the large, dominant muscles in your thigh.
 The biceps femoris, semitendinosus and semimembranosus muscles make up your hamstrings and are located on the back of your thigh.
 Your front thigh muscles, or quads, are the rectus femoris, vastus medialis, vastus intermedius and vastus lateralis.

 Your hamstrings extend your hip and bend or flex your knee, whereas your quads flex your hip and extend your knee.
 Both muscle groups stabilize your knee, especially during weight-bearing activities.

 The normal hamstring to quadriceps strength ratio is between 50 and 80 percent, with 100 percent being equal strength, according to the Journal of Athletic Training.
 This means the hamstrings are usually weaker than your quads.
 The strength imbalance between your hamstrings and quads is partly due to your quads being larger and used more frequently during daily activities; tight quad muscles can also contribute to imbalance.

 Women typically have lower hamstring and quadriceps strength ratios compared to men.
 The Journal of Strength and Conditioning Research reported that female athletes may have an even lower hamstring to quadriceps ratio because of dominant quads, although this can vary, depending on the sport pursued.
 Age does not appear to impact the hamstring to quadriceps ratio; instead, strength decreases equally in both muscle groups with aging.